jiforcen/CarND-Behavioral-Cloning-P3/writeup_report.md

 | Dropout					|	0.2	dropout 				|
 | Fully connected	layer	| input 10, output 1.        				|

-Images are cropped and equalized before fed into the model, also data is normalized in the model using a Keras lambda layer (code line !!).
+Images are cropped and equalized before fed into the neural network (code line 285-290), also data is normalized in the model using a Keras lambda layer (code line 354).
 After each convolution layer a RELU layer is included to introduce nonlinearity, also Dropout layer is introduced to prevent overfitting.

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers after each layer to reduce overfitting (model.py lines 21).
+The model contains dropout layers after each layer to reduce overfitting.
 To ensure that model was not overfitting datataset is split in train dataset and validation dataset.
 Also in the next picture we can see a graph which represents loss vs epochs for train and validation datasets.

 ![alt text][image1]